Latest in MIPS

 The decision to report as an individual, group, or virtual group is part of your MIPS strategy and will be unique to your practice.

 An eligible clinician or group’s overall payment adjustment is based on the Composite Performance Score (CPS).
-For 2018, the CPS score is based on four performance categories: Quality, Advancing Care Information, Improvement Activities and Cost.
+For 2018, the CPS score is based on four performance categories: Quality, Promoting Interoperability, Improvement Activities and Cost.

 The “Quality” performance category typically comprises 50 percent of the CPS.
 Clinicians can select from approximately 275 measures that have been approved for the MIPS program, including the four measures in the radiation oncology measures measure set.
 Six quality measures are required unless your practice chooses to report the entire radiation oncology measure set.
 Data completeness rules for 2018 require a full year of reporting and at least 60 percent of patients that meet the measure’s denominator criteria, regardless of payer, with a minimum of 20 cases.